 Professor Beer received her PhD in Operations Management from the University of Michigan’s Ross School of Business, an MBA from Universidad Torcuato Di Tella, and a degree in Industrial Engineering from the University of Buenos Aires.
 Previous to joining the Zicklin faculty, Professor Beer was a faculty member at the Kelley School of Business, Indiana University.

 - Beer, R., HS.
 Ahn, S. Leider.
 2020.
-“Incentive and Competition Effects of Supplier Awards.”
-Manufacturing & Service Operations Management, accepted.
+“Symbolic Awards in Buyer-Supplier Relations.”
+Manufacturing & Service Operations Management, forthcoming.

 - Beer, R., I. Rios, D. Saban.
 2020.
 “Increased Transparency in Procurement: The Role of Peer Effects.”
-Management Science, accepted.
+Management Science, forthcoming.